veltalldev/portfolio/content/professional/problem-solving/curried-function.md

 What do we do then in languages with stricter type systems, like Dart?
 In such environments, a function generally must declare a consistent return type.
 There are two main approaches to solve this:

-1. **Using an empty call for termination** (as we did above): This approach requires us to declare the return type as `dynamic` so that we can sometimes return a `Function` and sometimes return an `int`
+1. **Using an empty call for termination** (as we did above): This approach requires us to declare the return type as `dynamic` so that we can sometimes return a `Function` and sometimes return an `int`.
 2. **Creating a wrapper class that's both callable and provides access to its state**: This feels more in line with the requirements because we never see empty calls.
 The only compromise we make is that we have to "peek" at the current value by accessing it via a getter.

+But no matter which option we choose, it's only an immitation of the convenience that Javascript has where you can just keep invoking and wherever you choose to stop, the output is automatically the result so far (in value form) that conveninently can also be invoked again (in function form).

 Let's look at the second approach using Dart: